Anna Hudson (art historian): Career

-Hudson was born in London, Ontario and took art classes at the London Public Library on Saturday mornings where she was introduced to London's active art scene.
+Hudson was born in London, Ontario and took art classes at the London Public Library on Saturday mornings, where she was introduced to London's active art scene.
 She studied the History of Art at Concordia University, Montreal, graduating in 1985 with an Honours BFA with distinction; then took an MPhil, University of Glasgow (1986); and MA University of Toronto (1988).
 She worked at the University of Lethbridge teaching Art History (1996-1997) while completing her doctorate "Art and Social Progress: The Toronto Community of Painters, 1933-1950" at University of Toronto (1997).

-As a curator, she has worked with other curators and writers to explore our changing responses to what constitutes past and present Canadian art.
-As a York Research Chair and Principal Investigator of the Social Sciences and Humanities Research Council (SSHRC) project, "Mobilizing Inuit Cultural Heritage" (2015-2020) which she led, Hudson has extended our knowledge of modern and contemporary circumpolar Indigenous artists.
+As a curator, she has worked with other curators and writers to examine changing responses to what constitutes past and present Canadian art.
+As a York Research Chair and Principal Investigator of the Social Sciences and Humanities Research Council (SSHRC) project, "Mobilizing Inuit Cultural Heritage" (2015-2020) which she led, Hudson has expanded scholarly knowledge of modern and contemporary circumpolar Indigenous artists.

 From 1997 to 2004, she worked in the Art Gallery of Ontario in the Canadian Art department creating exhibitions such as Woman as Goddess: Liberated Nudes by Robert Markle and Joyce Wieland (2003) which the Globe and Mail discussed as controversial and co-curated with Laakkuluk Williamson Bathory Inuit Art in Motion (2004).

 From 1993, she also maintained an active teaching program at various universities such as the Alberta College of Art and Design, Calgary and Concordia University, Montreal (1993); McGill University, Montreal (1994) and as an adjunct professor in the Graduate Programme in Art History, Faculty of Graduate Studies, York University, Toronto.
 In 2004, she joined the Department of Visual Arts at York University, Toronto, as an assistant professor in Canadian Art and Curatorial Studies.
 From 2009 to 2017, she was an associate professor in the Department and the Faculty of Graduate Studies at York University and in 2018 was made Director of the Graduate Program.
 In addition to teaching, she has supervised M.A. and Ph.D. theses in the area of Canadian art history as well as lecturing nationally on the subject, assisting and advising funding agencies, serving on panels for scholarly conferences and as a peer reviewer for galleries and other institutions and organizer of workshops as well as serving as a member of the Board of Trustees of various institutions such as the McMichael Canadian Art Collection (2013-2017), and of many committees in York University and elsewhere.
 Since 2014, she has served as Commissioning Editor for Online Art Books for the Art Canada Institute/Institut de l’art Canadien.